PRELIMINARY PROGRAMME

 • APPLICATIONS

-Ron Demcko and Slavomir Pala are with KYOCERA AVX Corporation
+Slavomir Pala is with KYOCERA AVX Lanskroun, Czech Republic

 5.3.
 Understanding the influence of ESR and Ripple Current for the capacitor selection